sarathipartha085/Java-Full-Stack-Reference/Java-Full-Stack-Reference/1. Version Control (Git)/README.md

 - Git basics: Clone, commit, push, pull, branch
 - Understanding `git flow` and best practices for team collaboration

-## References:
-- Refer by your own or explore some websites such as:
-  - [GeeksforGeeks Git Cheat Sheet](https://www.geeksforgeeks.org/git-cheat-sheet/) - Quick reference for Git commands.

 ## Git Cheat Sheet:
 Here’s a PDF link to a comprehensive Git cheat sheet: